MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 Name: UocFilterBuilder

-Description: This is a complex control that allows the user to render a FIM 2010 XPath expression.
-Some FIM 2010 XPath expressions are not supported.
+Description: This is a complex control that allows the user to render a MIM 2016 XPath expression.
+Some MIM 2016 XPath expressions are not supported.
 For information about how to use the filter builder, see the Help for the filter builder.